Nazi concentration camp badge: 2020 Trump campaign

 In June 2020, the re-election campaign of Donald Trump posted an advertisement on Facebook stating that "Dangerous MOBS of far-left groups are running through our streets and causing absolute mayhem" and identifying them as "ANTIFA", accompanied by a graphic of a downward-pointing red triangle.
 The ads appeared on the Facebook pages of Donald Trump, the Trump campaign, and Vice President Mike Pence.
 Many observers compared the graphic to the symbol used by the Nazis for identifying political prisoners such as communists, social democrats and socialists.
 Many noted the number of ads – 88 – which is associated with neo-Nazis and white supremacists.

 As an example of the public outcry against the use of the downward-pointing red triangle, as reported by MotherJones, the Twitter account (@jewishaction), the account of Bend the Arc: Jewish Action, a Progressive Jewish site stated:"The President of the United States is campaigning for reelection using a Nazi concentration camp symbol.

 Nazis used the red triangle to mark political prisoners and people who rescued Jews.

 Trump & the RNC are using it to smear millions of protestors.

 Their masks are off. pic.twitter.com/UzmzDaRBup"Facebook removed the campaign ads with the graphic, saying that its use in this context violated their policy against "organized hate".
-The Trump campaign's communications director wrote that "The red triangle is a common Antifa symbol used in an ad about Antifa."
+The Trump campaign's communications director wrote, "The red triangle is a common Antifa symbol used in an ad about Antifa."
 Historian Mark Bray, author of Antifa: The Anti-Fascist Handbook, disputed this, saying that the symbol is not associated with Antifa in the United States.

+Israel–Hamas war

+Some sources have suggested that the inverted red triangle symbol used by Hamas in its propaganda videos is reminiscent of the same red triangle used by the Nazis, with regards to antisemitism during the Gaza war.
+However, the Nazis used the inverted red triangle to identify prisoners with political views opposed to Nazism, not necessarily Jewish prisoners.